The Wrecking Crew (music): Name

 The name "Wrecking Crew" was popularized by drummer and member Hal Blaine in his 1990 memoir, Hal Blaine and the Wrecking Crew.
 Though the unit did not have an official moniker during their years of activity, Blaine has stated that the term was sometimes used disparagingly in the early 1960s by members of the industry's old guard of "coat and tie" session players, who felt that, with their penchant for wearing "t-shirts and jeans" to sessions and their embrace of rock and roll, they were going to "wreck" the music industry.
 According to biographer Kent Hartman, "Some of the studio musicians I interviewed swear they heard it applied to themselves as early as 1963; others say it was later.
-One says it was never used at all".
+One says it was never used at all."
 Blaine's memoirs, and the attention that followed, cast new light on the Wrecking Crew's role in many famous recordings.

 Guitarist and bassist Carol Kaye has disputed Blaine's account of the name and stated, "We were never known as that.
-Sometimes we were called 'the Clique', but [the Wrecking Crew is] a Hal Blaine invented name for his own self-promotion in 1990 ..."
+Sometimes we were called 'the Clique', but "the Wrecking Crew" is a Hal Blaine invented name for his own self-promotion in 1990 ..."
 Songfacts stated: "We couldn't find any references to 'The Wrecking Crew' in any publications from the era."
+An article from the July 1977 issue of High Fidelity magazine, quotes Blaine stating that the term was in use in the 1960s.
 In response to Kaye's contention, Blaine denied that anyone had ever heard the name "The Clique".